BIDS/MLStatsForum/index.md

 layout: home
 ---
 The Berkeley Statistics and Machine Learning Forum meets biweekly to discuss current applications across a wide variety of research domains and software methodologies.
-Hosted by UC Berkeley Physics Professor and BIDS Senior Fellow [Uros Seljak](https://bids.berkeley.edu/people/uros-seljak), these active sessions bring together domain scientists, statisticians and computer scientists who are either developing state-of-the-art methods or are interested in applying these methods in their research.
+Hosted by UC Berkeley Physics Professor and BIDS Senior Fellow [Uroš Seljak](https://bids.berkeley.edu/people/uros-seljak), these active sessions bring together domain scientists, statisticians and computer scientists who are either developing state-of-the-art methods or are interested in applying these methods in their research.
 Practical questions about the meetings can be